 Limits will be tested.
 Both dogs and toddlers will test you to see what they can get away with.
 With both, it’s tempting to let them do whatever they want (“Champ looks so comfortable on the bed”; “One more cookie won’t hurt”), but remember that in the long run, both dogs and toddlers feel more secure with firm, consistent limits.

 Playdates help.
-Dogs and toddler are social animals.
+Dogs and toddlers are social animals.
 If you’ve only got one, keep an eye out for other dog/toddler parents.
 Odds are, they’d love to set up a date so your dogs/toddlers can romp around for a few hours.
 And you know the saying “A tired dog is a good dog”?
 Well, I would add, “A napping toddler is a good toddler.”

 Your furniture will be tested.
 If you’re a dog parent, hopefully you’ve already learned not to get too attached to your rugs and upholstery.
 When you’ve already cleaned puked-up grass off your living room rug several dozen times, a little Play-Doh is nothing.